 There are many personal tax deductions you can take only if you itemize your deductions.
 This requires you to list the amount of each deduction on IRS Schedule A and file it with your tax return.
-Itemized deductions include many of the most popular tax deductions such as home mortgage interest, medical expenses, charitable contributions, state and local taxes, and unreimbursed job expenses.
+Itemized deductions include many of the most popular tax deductions such as home mortgage interest, medical expenses, charitable contributions, and state and local taxes.

 If you don't itemize you can forget about deducting things like charitable contributions.
-But there are still some tax deductions - know as above-the-line deductions - you can take without itemizing.
+But there are still some tax deductions - known as above-the-line deductions - you can take without itemizing.
 These can be found on the front of your federal Form 1040 in the Adjusted Gross Income section.
 Technically speaking, these are not deductions at all, but adjustments to income, even though they are also called above-the-line deductions.
 But, just like a deduction, they reduce your taxable income.

 The above-the-line deductions that remain under the TCJA include the following:

 Self-employed health insurance.
-People who are self-employed can deduct:
+People who are self-employed can deduct health insurance premiums up to the amount of the profit from the business.

 Health savings account contributions.
 You can deduct Health Savings Account (HSA) contributions you make with personal funds.

 Retirement plan contributions by self-employed taxpayers.
 These include annual contributions made by self-employed people to their retirement plans, such as SEP-IRAs, SIMPLE IRAs, Keogh plans, and solo 401(k) plans.

 IRA contributions.
 Contributions to IRA accounts (subject to annual threshold limits) may be deductible, depending on your income.

 50% of self-employment taxes.
 If you're self-employed, you can deduct half of the 12.4% Social Security tax on net self-employment income, up to an annual ceiling, and a 2.9% Medicare tax on all net self-employment income.

 Penalty on early savings withdrawals.
-You can deduct from your income for penalties you had to pay to banks and other financial institutions because you withdrew your savings early from certificates of deposit or similar accounts.
+You can deduct from your income penalties you had to pay to banks and other financial institutions because you withdrew your savings early from certificates of deposit or similar accounts.

 Student loan interest.
 Up to $2,500 of student loan interest is deductible from your gross income provided that your AGI—before subtracting any deduction for student loan interest—is below a ceiling amount.